Run Go inside of your FlowsRun Go inside of your Flows

-Run Go code inside of your flow.
+Run Go code directly inside of your Flows and generate outputs.

 Go is a powerful programming language often used for cloud-native development, CLI utilities and more.
 As Go is complied, it's often much more performant than Python making it a great alternative for heavy compute workloads.
 Combining Go's and Kestra's performance, you can build incredibly fast workflows.